zpaolo11x/mangabox/README.md

 MangaBox is a multiplatform, web based client for <a href="https://komga.org">Komga</a>, the manga and comics media server.

-## Supported formats
+## Supported platforms

-MangaBox is available in different formats:
+MangaBox is available on different platforms:
 - Web/PWA - Deploy MangaBox on a personal web server, use it in the browser or as a PWA on your device.

 - Electron desktop application